Day Camp for Children

 Sneakers/sports shoes, slacks, jeans, long shorts (which come to mid-thigh).

 For swimming, girls must wear a modest one-piece swimsuit.
-Modesty is the emphasis, so tummy and bottom must be covered.
-With all the games and sports played, we do not recommend sandals or open-toed shoes.
+Modesty is the emphasis, so the tummy and bottom must be covered.
+Given the number of games and sports, we do not recommend sandals or open-toe shoes.

 What Not to Wear